WordPress User Management

-Using the Capabilities plugin from PublishPress is very simple.
+Using the Capabilities plugin from PublishPress is straightforward.
 Once you install and activate the plugin through your WordPress dashboard, you can access its settings by going to Capabilities in your main menu.

-There, you can choose the role you want to edit in the top-right corner of the screen:
+There, you can choose the existing role you want to edit in the top-right corner of the screen.

 Then you can use the checkboxes to customize all of the capabilities for that role.
 If you have a WooCommerce shop, be sure to scroll all the way down to find the permissions for your online store as well.
 Once you have made your selections, click on Save Changes and you’re good to go.

-Once you do that, you’ll see that your new role is now selected in the Select Role to View/Edit field.
-You’ll also see confirmation that your new role was created successfully:
+Once you do that, you’ll see that your new custom role is now selected in the Select Role to View/Edit field.
+You’ll also see confirmation that you create your new user role successfully.

-Now you can configure the capabilities for your new role by using the checkboxes, and hit Save Changes when you’re done!
+Now you can configure the capabilities for your new role by using the checkboxes, and be sure to hit Save Changes when you’re done!

 Other User Management Systems

 Aside from plugins, there are also online services to help you fully manage your users and their permissions.
 They enable you to take a hands-on approach to user management, and many of these services are highly configurable.